ChicoState/WildcatMobileOrder/README.md

-# Wildcat Mobile Order application repository for CSCI 430: Software Engineering
+# Wildcat Mobile Order

+A base shell to build upon for the Wildcat Mobile Order application.